mas-bandwidth/gafferongames/content/post/integration_basics.md

         F = ma

 We can switch this around to see that acceleration is force divided by mass.
-This makes sense because the more an object weighs, the less acceleration it receives from the same amount of force.
-Heavier objects are harder to throw.
+This makes intuitive sense because heavier objects are harder to throw.

         a = F/m